Appetizers

 Since then, I’ve been making them often — sometimes doubling the recipe and switching up the fruit or veggie mix depending on what’s in the fridge.
 Here’s the original version — give it a try!

-AppetizersGluten-Free · Soy-Free · Nut-Free · Fish-Free · Sesame-Free · Shellfish-Free
+DietaryGluten-Free · Soy-Free · Nut-Free · Dairy-Free · Sesame-Free · Vegetarian

 Ingredients